Boise State vs. Air Force NCAA Football Odds, Plays and Insights | October 16, 2021

 Air Force Stats and Trends

-- Air Force has played six games, with four wins against the spread.
+- Air Force has four wins against the spread in six games this season.

-- Air Force's games this season have gone over the total in two out of five opportunities (40%).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.